Sunday, October 6, 2024

 Today I threw lots of branches and apples over the fence to the goats.
 Annie bounced over to chase.
 McCoy growled and lunged at her.
 Goats kept eating.
 Annie backed off.
 McCoy lay down in the corner and watched.
 When she attempted to "play" with the goats, he charged at her growling.
 She quit.
 Goats kept eating.
 Hooray for McCoy!!

-The brown kid behind Annie is his best friend, other than Mister McCoy.
+The brown kid behind Annie is her best friend, other than Mister McCoy.
 April Starlight is not at all afraid of the pup and never runs from her.
 I wish the other goats were that smart.

 Although Annie did not chase the goats while McCoy was watching her, she could not resist trying to get something going with him.
 He growled and lunged at her as though to say, "No rough-housing around the goats!"
 She rolled over in submission.